EdDuarte/website/content/posts/about.md

   Priority: 0.9
 ---

 Hi!
-I'm Ed Duarte, a Full-Stack Software Engineer from Portugal with hands-on experience in Backend Architecture, Distributed Systems, Web & Mobile Frontend Development and UI/UX Design.
-I've worked extensively with languages such as Java, Kotlin, Typescript, Javascript ES6 and Swift.
+I'm Ed Duarte, a Full-Stack Software Engineer from Portugal currently living in Zürich, Switzerland.
+I am highly experienced in Backend Architecture, API Development, Distributed Systems, Continuous Integration / Continuous Deployment, and Web & Mobile Frontend Development.

 ## Experience

+Currently working at [SwissSign](https://www.swisssign.com/) as a backend engineer and tech lead on a login and user management platform with qualified digital identities and signatures, integrated with 3rd parties such as Swiss Post.

 Recently worked at [Bosch Thermotechnology](https://www.bosch.pt/en/our-company/bosch-in-portugal/),